hande-qmc/hande/documentation/manual/input/utils/utils.rst

          },
      }

+.. [review] - JSS: according to the code it will produce the file /home/cs675/Code/FCIDUMPs/FCIDUMP.Polyyne_1.0.3x1x1.24.PW600_SS.H5 rather than INTDUMP.H5.
 This will produce a HDF5 file entitled INTDUMP.H5.
 Passing this as the argument to int_file will enable it to be used in future calculations.

+.. [review] - JSS: really a CAS used to create the system object rather than to produce the file.
 If a CAS is used to produce such a file it will be labelled as such; conversion between diferent CAS within this functionality is not currently supported.